 This Research Guide is intended as a starting point for research in the field of Cultural Heritage.
-It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
+By compiling all the legal materials available, the Peace Palace Library complete an accessible source of information, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's subject heading (keyword) Cultural Heritage is instrumental for searching through the Catalogue.
+The Library's classification key words art, cultural property, looting and restitution and subject heading (keyword) Cultural Heritage are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
-Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Forrest, C.J.S., International Law and the Protection of Cultural Heritage, Abingdon, Routledge, 2010.

 - Hoffman, B.T. (ed), Art and Cultural Heritage : Law, Policy, and Practice, New York, Cambridge University Press, 2006.

 - Nafziger, J.A.R., R.K.
 Paterson and A.D.
 Renteln (eds.), Cultural Law: International, Comparative, and Indigenous, New York, NY, Cambridge University Press, 2010.

 - Kearney, A., " Intangible Cultural Heritage: Global Awareness and Local Internet", in L. Smith and N. Akagawa (eds.), Intangible Heritage, London, Routledge, 2009, pp. 209-225.